 4. Third Party Material

-i) Contractual warranties are signed with all contributors regarding originality of sources, information and all other material they provide.
+i) Contractual warranties are signed with all contributors regarding the originality of sources, information and all other material they provide.

-ii) When material by others is used, Global Ground Media always check whether it is allowed to be used in the first place.
+ii) When material by others is used, Global Ground Media always checks whether it is allowed to be used in the first place.
 If it is, we attribute and link that material to the original source in all cases.
 Examples are data of research institutes or previous reports by other media outlets.

 - The number one rule is that all statements in the article must be backed up by a source.
 For every sentence, number, name, date, location, the source must be identified.
 Unless it’s an opinion piece, the opinion of the journalist has no place in an article.